NodeSecure/report/README.md

 $ npm link
 ```

-Then the nodesecure/report binary will be available in your terminal.
+After installation, the `nreport` binary will be available in your terminal.

 ```bash
 nreport initialize
 nreport execute
 ```

+> [!CAUTION]
+> Please read the following sections to understand how to properly set up the configuration.
+The **initialize** command generates an incomplete basic template.

-## Environment Variables
+### Environment Variables

 To configure the project you have to register (set) environment variables on your system.
 These variables can be set in a **.env** file (that file must be created at the root of the project).